-If you are ready to invest your time (I'd better say a lot of time) - you can choose any popular distro on this list: Fedora, Linux Mint, Ubuntu (in a form of Xubuntu or Kubuntu), Mageia, Arch (I had to remove Arch from the list of recommendations since Arch is not guaranteed to work if you don't update it regularly), or openSUSE (they are listed according to my preferences, from most/top recommended to least recommended).
+If you are ready to invest your time (I'd better say a lot of time) - you can choose any popular distro on this list: Fedora, Mint, Ubuntu (in a form of Xubuntu or Kubuntu), Mageia, or openSUSE (they are listed according to my preferences, from most/top recommended to least recommended).
 These distros have very vibrant communities and forums where you can get help should any problems arise.
-If your computer or laptop is at least three years old, you can also try CentOS or Debian.
-CentOS is absolutely outdated nowadays - you cannot even use Google Chrome in it (at least officially).
+If your computer or laptop is at least three years old, you can also try CentOS 7 or Debian.
 If you want to know the innards of Linux you can try Gentoo or Slackware but these two distros are least user friendly - in fact even Windows IT specialists can find them difficult to use.

 If you don't have time but you have someone among your friends or acquaintances, who knows some Linux distro well, you should probably choose the distro that person will suggest to you.

 You should probably avoid all other distros because unpopular distros have little to no support (mind that Xubuntu, Lubuntu and Kubuntu are Ubuntu derivatives so they are safe to use).

 Your favourite Windows applications are not available under Linux - forget about Microsoft Office, Quicken, Adobe Photoshop, Adobe Creative Suite, Corel Draw, Autodesk 3ds Max, Autodesk Autocad, Apple iTunes, Windows Media Player, WinRAR, WinZip, uTorrent, etc. Some of them can be run under Wine Windows Emulator but it doesn't work reliably and Wine can run malware/viruses as well.

-Linux has native versions of these applications: Google Chrome, Mozilla Firefox, Skype (it looks very different), Adobe Reader, VLC media player, LibreOffice and Open Office.
+Linux has the native versions of these applications: Google Chrome, Mozilla Firefox, Skype (it looks very different), VLC media player, LibreOffice and Open Office.